Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Projection for the spin- hadron

 We conclude that the change of basis given by eliminating $\mathcal T_{gg}$ rather than $\mathcal T_{\Delta \Delta}$ corresponds to absorbing the contaminating amplitude $\mathcal M_{gg}$ into $\mathcal M_{PP}$

 in the forward limit.

 The conclusion is that the projection problem does not provide a justification that certain projections ``reduce'' $\mathcal O(z^2)$ power corrections.
-Nevertheless, it is useful to identify, given a choice of basis, the linear combinations of invariant amplitudes that gives the lightcone distribution at $z^2 = 0$.
+Nevertheless, it is useful to identify, given a choice of basis, the linear combinations of invariant amplitudes that gives the light cone distribution at $z^2 = 0$, so that their $z^2$ dependence may be studied explicitly on the lattice.
 For this we propose the basis obtained by eliminating $\mathcal T_{gg}$, leading to the projection $\mathcal P$ in Eq.\,\eqref{eq: spin0 proj1}, since on the one hand, the result is simpler than $\mathcal P'$ in Eq.\,\eqref{eq: spin0 proj2}, and on the other hand $\mathcal P$ reproduces the projection from \cite{Balitsky:2019krf} in the forward limit, obtained by taking the most simple ``canonical'' basis.